 Marana’s main commercial center in the 1940’s and 50’s was located along State Route 84 just South of Marana Road.
 This commercial center was a real main street with gas stations, food and clothing stores, a barber shop, bars, Greyhound bus station, post office and other storefronts.
 All of this was displaced by the widening of State Route 84 into Interstate 10 in 1961.
 This commercial center was not relocated but was displaced throughout the area.
 The Town is now working to recreate a commercial center in North Marana along Sandario Road and not far from the original location.

-Click the image to view an interactive web application showing what Marana’s Historical Main looked like.
+Click the image to view an interactive web application showing what Marana’s Historical Main Street looked like.